-These fashionistas are older, wiser — and seriously stylish
+These stylish ladies won't let age (or anything!) stop them

 "There's a great amount of freedom you have up here that you don't have (down) here," Valerie said, motioning to her head before her outfit.
 "Your dress has to be a certain way in order to accommodate reality.
 Your hat is a little freer."

-While some might argue that hats are tough to pull of, these ladies wholeheartedly disagree.
+While some might argue that hats are tough to pull off, these ladies wholeheartedly disagree.
 They argue that anybody can wear a hat; it's just about finding the right one.

 "I think of hats as the icing on the cake.
 It's the exclamation point at the end of a sentence.
 It completes an outfit," said Jean.